eugene7505/VEiP/README.md

 * Computation of the level of opacity
 * Synthesis of an optimal insertion function that maximizes opacity level

 VEiP is distributed under BSD 3-Clause license.
-This repository is no longer updated.
+As of Dec.
+2016, this repository is no longer updated.
 The current version of VEiP can be found at https://gitlab.eecs.umich.edu/M-DES-tools.

 ##Access, Modify, Build
 To access, modify, build, and use the code, follow the instructions below: